Public-Health-Bioinformatics/kipper/README.md

 If the "-o" parameter includes a period (e.g. "-o.") rather than a file name, this simply allows Kipper to select the default output file name as appropriate, namely:

-   **For --import or --revert actions: an update of the Kipper data store ** **For -e --extract action: a save of output to the version file specified in the [data store name].md metadata file.**
+   **For --import or --revert actions: an update of the Kipper data store.**
+   **For -e --extract action: a save of output to the version file specified in the [data store name].md metadata file.**

 As well, when -o parameter is a path, and not a specific filename, then Kipper saves the appropriate output file name into the given folder.
 This is convenient for extracting versions into separate folders.